 Don’t rush to change your media strategy.

 As with all things about coronavirus, don’t panic.
-It’s still important stay in front of customers as they’re making purchases.
-While people may be “social distancing,” they’re still likely to spend plenty of time online and consuming more media because they’re looking for general information.
+It’s still important to stay in front of customers as they’re making purchases.
+While people may be “social distancing,” they’re still spending plenty of time online and consuming more media because they’re looking for general information.
 Not to mention, they need something to fill their time.

-“Consumers are going to be consuming more media.
+“Consumers are consuming more media.
 Period,” says Mariah Madsen, Flint’s media director.

-But if you’re promoting events, you may want to assess changing your approach.
-Beyond that, it’s still too early to understand the long-lasting impacts this will have.
-Right now, people may be consuming more TV and digital content, Mariah adds.
+Right now, people are consuming more TV and digital content, Mariah adds.
 And because physical interaction with friends and family is limited, social media is more important than ever.